hexojs/site/source/docs/index.md

 - Windows: Install it with [nvs](https://github.com/jasongin/nvs/) (recommended), [nvm](https://github.com/nvm-sh/nvm) or [Chocolatey](https://chocolatey.org/). (nvs is also recommended for Mac and Linux to avoid possible permission issue)
 - Mac: Install it with [Homebrew](https://brew.sh/) or [MacPorts](http://www.macports.org/).
 - Linux (DEB/RPM-based): Install it with [NodeSource](https://github.com/nodesource/distributions).
-- Linux (other): Install it through respective package manager (if Node.js >= 10.0 is available) or use the installation scripts mentioned in Windows.
+- Linux (other): Install it through respective package manager (if Node.js >= 10.0 is available) or use nvs/nvm.

 Alternatively, download and run the [official installer](https://nodejs.org/en/download/) provided by Node.js.